FantasticFiasco/certifications/aws/certified-solutions-architect-associate/README.md

 ## Lightsail

-- Dummed down version of Elastic Beanstalk
+- Dummied down version of Elastic Beanstalk
 - Templates for websites, blogs, e-commerce sites, simple software and more.

 ## OpsWorks